 BIG-IP Controller Modes¶

 Nodeport mode is the default mode of operation for the BIG-IP Controller in Kubernetes.
-From a configuration standpoint, it’s easier to set up since it doesn’t matter what Kubernetes Cluster Network you use.
-In addition, NodePort mode doesn’t have any specific BIG-IP licensing requirements.
+This mode is easier to set up since it supports all Kubernetes Cluster Networks, and has no specific BIG-IP licensing requirements.

 - The BIG-IP Platform load balances requests to Nodes (kube-proxy).

 - Nodes (kube-proxy) load balance requests to Pods.